stfc/PSyclone/doc/user_guide/profiling.rst

-Most libraries in ``lib/profiling`` need to be linked in with the corresponding 3rd party profiling tool, or use a compiler wrapper provided by the tool which will provided the required additional compiler parameters.
+Most libraries in ``lib/profiling`` need to be linked in with the corresponding 3rd party profiling tool, or use a compiler wrapper provided by the tool which will provide the required additional compiler parameters.
 The exceptions are the template and simple_timing libraries, which are stand alone.
 The profiling example in ``examples/gocean/eg5/profile`` can be used with any of the